BioSchemas/bioschemas.github.io/pages/_groups/Tools.md

 abstract: 'The Tools Group develops and maintains a community specification for describing life science tools.'
 objectives:
   [
-    'This group investigates the required extensions to <a href="http://schema.org">schema.org</a> to support the description of software tools, applications, releaseas and source code.', 'A specific use case is supporting machine-actionable Software Management Plans' ]
+    'This group investigates the required extensions to <a href="http://schema.org">schema.org</a> to support the description of software tools, applications, releases and source code.', 'A specific use case is supporting machine-actionable Software Management Plans' ]